Attention deficit hyperactivity disorder: Stimulants

 Methylphenidate and amphetamine or its derivatives are often first-line treatments for ADHD.
-About 70 per cent respond to the first stimulant tried and as few as 10 per cent respond to neither amphetamines nor methylphenidate.
+About 70% respond to the first stimulant tried and as few as 10% respond to neither amphetamines nor methylphenidate.
 Stimulants may also reduce the risk of unintentional injuries in children with ADHD.
 Magnetic resonance imaging studies suggest that long-term treatment with amphetamine or methylphenidate decreases abnormalities in brain structure and function found in subjects with ADHD.
 A 2018 review found the greatest short-term benefit with methylphenidate in children, and amphetamines in adults.
-Studies and meta-analyses show that amphetamine is slightly-to-modestly more effective than methylphenidate at reducing symptoms, and they are more effective pharmacotherapy for ADHD than α2-agonists but methylphenidate has comparable efficacy to non-stimulants such as atomoxetine.

-In a Cochrane clinical synopsis, Dr Storebø and colleagues summarised their meta-review on methylphenidate for ADHD in children and adolescents.
+Studies and meta-analyses show that amphetamine is slightly-to-modestly more effective than methylphenidate at reducing symptoms, and they are more effective pharmacotherapy for ADHD than α_{2}-agonists but methylphenidate has comparable efficacy to non-stimulants such as atomoxetine.
+In a Cochrane clinical synopsis, Dr. Storebø and colleagues summarised their meta-review on methylphenidate for ADHD in children and adolescents.
 The meta-analysis raised substantial doubts about the drug's efficacy relative to a placebo.
 This led to a strong critical reaction from the European ADHD Guidelines Group and individuals in the scientific community, who identified a number of flaws in the review.
 Since at least September 2021, there is a unanimous and global scientific consensus that methylphenidate is safe and highly effective for treating ADHD.
 The same journal released a subsequent systematic review (2022) of extended-release methylphenidate for adults, concluding similar doubts about the certainty of evidence.
 Other recent systematic reviews and meta-analyses, however, find certainty in the safety and high efficacy of methylphenidate for reducing ADHD symptoms, for alleviating the underlying executive functioning deficits, and for substantially reducing the adverse consequences of untreated ADHD with continuous treatment.
 Clinical guidelines internationally are also consistent in approving the safety and efficacy of methylphenidate and recommending it as a first-line treatment for the disorder.